 Customers walking into our Astoria and Ozone Park stores who ask for Master Kush are usually chasing one of three things: the specific terpene-driven feel, the genetic lineage they have liked in past cuts, or the consistent batch-to-batch experience the licensed program provides.
 We get all three at the counter, and we ask follow-up questions before recommending a specific format.

 For the energy and focus side of the conversation, Master Kush tends to deliver a body-heavy, mind-quieting state.
-Thoughts slow down, muscle tension releases, and the urge to move drops noticeably.
+Thoughts slow down, the body settles, and the urge to move drops noticeably.
 This is the strain people reach for when they have closed the laptop for the day.

-For the mood lift conversation, Master Kush has a reputation for a quiet calm that is closer to relief than excitement.
-The mood lift is real but reserved - more "the day is finally over" than "let me tell you about my idea."
-For people whose anxiety pattern is racing thoughts, this can be the most useful kind of mood support.
+For the mood lift conversation, Master Kush has a reputation for a quiet, settled calm rather than excitement.
+The mood shift is real but reserved - more "the day is finally over" than "let me tell you about my idea."
+For people who like a slower, quieter headspace in the evening, this is the profile they come back for.

-For the pain and physical-discomfort conversation, the dominant terpene matters as much as the THC.
-Caryophyllene is in this profile and binds CB2 receptors, the same receptors targeted by most prescription anti-inflammatory drugs.
-Customers with chronic muscle tension, post-workout recovery, or general inflammation often report meaningful relief from caryophyllene-dominant cuts even at moderate THC.
-Myrcene is also present, and it is the terpene most associated with the heavy-body feeling that helps muscle tension release.
-The combination of myrcene + THC at this concentration is part of why some customers find this strain more effective for pain than higher-THC alternatives.
+For the body-feel side of the conversation, the dominant terpene matters as much as the THC.
+Caryophyllene is in this profile - the peppery terpene that also interacts with CB2 receptors.
+Caryophyllene-dominant cuts tend to read warm and grounding on the body even at moderate THC.
+Myrcene is also present, the terpene most associated with the heavy-body, "couch-lock" feeling.
+The combination of myrcene + THC at this concentration is part of why this strain reads heavier on the body than a citrus-forward cut at the same THC.

 A short note on tolerance: regular cannabis users build tolerance to THC, not to terpenes.
 The Master Kush experience at a 22% THC indoor flower batch and a 28% THC indoor flower batch is functionally similar on the terpene side.
 The THC number changes how much you need to inhale, not how the strain feels.